miklevin/MikeLev.in/_posts/2025-04-04-colab-vs-local-jupyter.md

 And that's the first place Pipulate can help people out there scratching this itch.
-Without even all the fancy Notebook-to-Web App conversion, Pipulate immediately gives you a local place to run your Python code that has unlimited local LLM help at no cost, with no API key.
+Without even all the fancy Notebook-to-Web App conversion, Pipulate immediately gives you a local place to run your Python code that has unlimited local LLM help at no cost, with no API key or Cloud gotcha's.

+Let's do some research!

 ## The Cloud vs Local Dilemma: Exploring Our Options

-It's not going to be putting it on Google Colab, a place in the cloud that you can put your Python code, but one that is going to delete any files... well, you know what?
-Let's do some research.
 Okay, Gemini 2.5 Experimental.
 Here's the situation.
 Write me a Deep Research prompt.
 We get AI help such as from Gemini built into Google Sheets and it gives us some insight about our data, and when we ask it to insert it into our sheet, it ends up being Python code.

-## Finding the Perfect Environment for Data Analysis
+### Finding the Perfect Environment for Data Analysis

 We want to run that Python code against our data, experimentally.
 This looks like a job for Jupyter Notebooks.
 But we are very used to getting AI assistance now with our coding.
 And we also don't want to incur cloud expenses or unintended gotcha's of being lured and locked into paid services.

-## Crafting a Comprehensive Research Strategy
+### Crafting a Comprehensive Research Strategy

 So, articulate a prompt to research the pros and cons of Google Colab and it's free and paid tiers.
 Look at the AI assistance you can get built into both